Rockies vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nolan Jones and the Colorado Rockies take the field on Friday at Wrigley Field against Jameson Taillon, who is projected to start for the Chicago Cubs.
-First pitch is at 2:20 PM ET.
+The Chicago Cubs and Ian Happ will take on the Colorado Rockies and Ezequiel Tovar at Wrigley Field on Saturday, with the first pitch at 2:20 PM ET.

-The Cubs are -200 moneyline favorites in this matchup with the Rockies (+165).
-The game's total has been set at 9 runs.
+The favored Cubs have -225 moneyline odds against the underdog Rockies, who are listed at +185.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.